se-for-sci/se-for-sci.github.io/content/week04_package/precommit.md

 ```

 **Helpful tip**: Pre-commit runs top-to-bottom, so put checks that modify
-content (like the several of the pre-commit-hooks above, or Black) above checks
+content (like several of the pre-commit-hooks above, or Black) above checks that
-that might be more likely to pass after the modification (like flake8).
+might be more likely to pass after the modification (like flake8).

 **Keeping pinned versions fresh**: You can use `pre-commit autoupdate` to move
 your tagged versions forward to the latest tags!
 Due to the design of